Rogdham/pyzstd/index.rst

 .. note:: Build pyzstd module with options

     1️⃣ If add ``--avx2`` option to setup.py, it will build with AVX2/BMI2 instructions.
 In MSVC build (static link), this brings some performance improvements.
-In GCC/CLANG builds, no significant improvement.
+In GCC/CLANG builds, no significant improvement, or worse.

     .. sourcecode:: shell